Statistical Decoding 2.0: Reducing Decoding to LPN: Using advanced collision techniques

-where $\widetilde{\varepsilon}$ is the function defined in Proposition \ref{prop:bias}.
+where $\widetilde{\delta}$ is the function defined in Proposition \ref{prop:bias0}.

 \end{restatable} We give a proof in the Appendix \ref{sec:RLPN-MMT-BJMM} for reference.
-There is a similar proposition for the asymptotic behavior of RLPN decoding used together with \cite{BJMM12} which is given in the Appendix \ref{sec:RLPN-MMT-BJMM}.
+There is a similar proposition for the asymptotic behaviour of RLPN decoding used together with \cite{BJMM12} which is given in the Appendix \ref{sec:RLPN-MMT-BJMM}.
 We have used them for producing the complexity curves given in Figure \ref{fig:lowerBound} which display the various complexities of the RLPN decoders we have presented.
 Even if there is a tiny improvement by using \cite{BJMM12} instead of \cite{MMT11} the two curves are nearly indistinguishable.
-A perspective of improvement of our algorithm could be to produce the parity-check equations by using more recent ISD techniques than \cite{BJMM12}, in particular \cite{MO15} or \cite{BM17} which both use nearest-neighbor search.
-Our preliminary results using in particular \cite{MO15} do not provide significant improvement, we have only been able to achieve a very slightly better complexity for rates close to $0.2$. \kevin{POUR LE REBUTAL : On ne dit finalement rien sur RLPN-MO15 ou m\^eme RLPN-BM17?
-Pour rappel : on s'\'etait arr\^et\'e \`a RLPN-BJMM12 car on pensait que NNS et notamment MO15 n'am\'eliorait rien ; sauf que ce n'est pas tout \`a fait vrai puisque autour de $R=0.2$, on a une l\'eg\`ere am\'elioration.
-Je n'ai pas trouv\'e les valeurs de Charles sur le git pour RLPNv1-MO15 pour pouvoir reg\'en\'erer les courbes.
-Noter que tout \c ca peut aussi aller dans la conclusion.}
+A perspective of improvement of our algorithm could be to produce the parity-check equations by using more recent ISD techniques than \cite{BJMM12}, in particular \cite{MO15, BM17} or \cite{BM18} which all use nearest-neighbor search.
+Our preliminary results using in particular \cite{MO15} do not provide significant improvement, we have only been able to achieve a very slightly better complexity for rates close to $0.2$.